r-gg/ps-23s/task2/README.md

-# Task 2
+# Functional Language interpreter in Python

 ## Description

-An interpreter for a simple functional programming language.
+An interpreter for a simple functional programming language in Python.
+See `Task_description_2.pdf` for full details about the implementation.

 ### Features